Want to get hired quickly after you graduate?

 5) Developing key marketable skills for workplace success

 During the course of your work terms, the problems and issues you face at work, for example, are opportunities that allow you to conceive and apply solutions.
 Such scenarios will also allow you to develop skill sets that will benefit you in the particular industry, adding to and polishing your repertoire of skills you already possess.

 Are you ready to boost your graduate employability?
-Talk with our expert counsellors virtually and find out how you can kick-start your co-op journey in Canada.
+Chat for free with our counsellors and find out how you can kick-start your co-op journey in Canada.